zhehengluoK/Readability-Controllable-Biomedical-Document-Summarization/README.md

 # Resource
-This repository contains the data and readability metric implementation used in paper "Readability Controllable Biomedical Document Summarization"
+This repository contains the data and readability metric implementation used in the paper "Readability Controllable Biomedical Document Summarization"

 <!--
 If you find this repository helpful for your work,  please consider citing our survey paper.
 The Bibtex are listed below: